jonashaker/Linear-Algebra/README.md

 #### function Identity()
       function Identity(size) --> Matrix
 Returns new matrix object with ones on the main diagonal and zeros everywhere else.

 #### function Transpose()
       function Transpose(A) --> Matrix
 Returns new transposed matrix.

 #### function Inverse()
       function Inverse(A) --> Matrix
-Returns inverse matrix.
+Returns inverse of matrix a.

 #### function Determinant()
       function Determinant(A) --> Float
-Retuns determinant of given matrix.
+Returns determinant of matrix A.